How on earth I became an entrepreneur

 These small, painstakingly patient steps are what lead me here, to this essay.
 It felt so unusual at the time, but feels so natural now.
 That path then lead me to onions.
 To ranch employment.
 To domain investing.
 To independence.

-Sure, I felt useless at the outset; that was their opinion, though.
+Sure, I felt useless at the outset, but I knew that wasn’t accurate.
 I ultimately found a way to be useful, because thatā€™s what I decided.

 I didn’t want to be an entrepreneur – I was content being a 9-5 employee.
 The employment Gods had other plans.
 When I reflect, I can’t imagine going back.
 I’m so fortunate all this garbage happened.